google/styleguide/pyguide.md

     x = 'name: ' + name + '; score: ' + str(n)
 ```

 Avoid using the `+` and `+=` operators to accumulate a string within a loop.
-Since strings are immutable, this creates unnecessary temporary objects and
+In
+some conditions, accumulating a string with addition can lead to quadratic
-results in quadratic rather than linear running time.
-Instead, add each
+rather than linear running time.
+Although common accumulations of this sort may
+be optimized on CPython, that is an implementation detail.
+The conditions under
+which an optimization applies are not easy to predict and may change.
+Instead,
-substring to a list and `''.join` the list after the loop terminates (or, write
+add each substring to a list and `''.join` the list after the loop terminates,
-each substring to an `io.BytesIO` buffer).
+or write each substring to an `io.StringIO` buffer.
+These techniques
+consistently have amortized-linear run time complexity.

 ```python
 Yes: items = ['<table>']